 “Bowls” are definitely having a moment, and you may be asking yourself the question, “What makes a bowl different than a salad?”
 Well, that makes two of us, and the answer is that I have absolutely no idea.
 All I know is that when I pack the ingredients for a healthy lunchtime bowl in my work bag, I immediately feel like I should be following it up with a Kundalini yoga class.
 We’re talking major wellness vibes, y’all.

 For me, the perfect bowl is one that incorporates three elements: fiber, protein, and fat (shout-out to my girl Kelly LeVeque for this!
-And yes you’ll be hearing more from her about this principle right here, soon.)
+You can learn more from her about this principle right here.)
 This one checks all the boxes with fiber-rich kale, broccolini, and hummus, protein-packed eggs and sunflower seeds, and of course our favorite source of fat, avocados.

 This bowl has a story.
 A couple years ago, I stumbled into the teeny Two Hands coffee shop on Mott St. in New York, and immediately fell in love with the

 hot Australian guys behind the counter healthy/indulgent mix of açai bowls, fancy avo toast, and stellar lattés.
 Soon after, they opened their larger restaurant in Tribeca, and it immediately because my first stop on every New York trip; my plane lands, and my Pavlovian cravings for their Banana Bread with Espresso Mascarpone kick in.

 The one thing I always order is the Brassicas Bowl with charred broccolini, brussels sprouts, kale, hummus, soft-boiled egg, avocado, and seeds.
 As you can see, today’s bowl takes a lot of inspiration from that one.
 As in, it’s exactly the same, except that the Two Hands guys didn’t give me their recipe so I kinda feel like I riffed off theirs.
 Right?